 National television appearances include The Today Show, CNN, MSNBC, and CNBC.
 He is also a frequent speaker to executive and managerial audiences around the globe.

-Professor Lawler is the author and co-author of over 400 articles and 51 books.
-His books include Rewarding Excellence (Jossey-Bass, 2000), Corporate Boards: New Strategies for Adding Value at the Top (Jossey-Bass, 2001), Organizing for High Performance (Jossey-Bass, 2001), Treat People Right (Jossey-Bass, 2003), Human Resources Business Process Outsourcing (Jossey-Bass, 2004), Built to Change (Jossey-Bass, 2006), The New American Workplace (Palgrave-Macmillan, 2006), America at Work (Palgrave-Macmillan, 2006), Talent: Making People Your Competitive Advantage (Jossey-Bass, 2008), Useful Research: Advancing Theory and Practice (Berrett-Koehler, 2011), Management Reset: Organizing for Sustainable Effectiveness (Jossey-Bass, 2011), Effective Human Resource Management: A Global Analysis (Stanford University Press, 2012), The Agility Factor (2014), Global Trends in Human Resource Management: A Twenty-Year Analysis (Stanford University Press, 2015), Corporate Stewardship: Achieving Sustainable Effectiveness (Greenleaf Publishing, 2015), and Reinventing Talent Management: Principles and Practices for the New World of Work (Berrett-Koehler, 2017), and Human Resource Excellence: An Assessment of Strategies and Trends (Stanford University Press, 2018).
+Professor Lawler is the author and co-author of over 450 articles and 52 books.
+His books include Rewarding Excellence (Jossey-Bass, 2000), Corporate Boards: New Strategies for Adding Value at the Top (Jossey-Bass, 2001), Organizing for High Performance (Jossey-Bass, 2001), Treat People Right (Jossey-Bass, 2003), Human Resources Business Process Outsourcing (Jossey-Bass, 2004), Built to Change (Jossey-Bass, 2006), The New American Workplace (Palgrave-Macmillan, 2006), America at Work (Palgrave-Macmillan, 2006), Talent: Making People Your Competitive Advantage (Jossey-Bass, 2008), Useful Research: Advancing Theory and Practice (Berrett-Koehler, 2011), Management Reset: Organizing for Sustainable Effectiveness (Jossey-Bass, 2011), Effective Human Resource Management: A Global Analysis (Stanford University Press, 2012), The Agility Factor (2014), Global Trends in Human Resource Management: A Twenty-Year Analysis (Stanford University Press, 2015), Corporate Stewardship: Achieving Sustainable Effectiveness (Greenleaf Publishing, 2015), Reinventing Talent Management: Principles and Practices for the New World of Work (Berrett-Koehler, 2017), and Human Resource Excellence: An Assessment of Strategies and Trends (Stanford University Press, 2018).

 Professor Lawler is the recipient of many awards, including SHRM’s Michael R. Losey Award for which he was the first recipient.
-He is also a consultant to many governments and corporations, including the majority of the Fortune 100.
+He is also a consultant to many governments and corporations.